pass-culture/pass-culture-app-native/server/CI_TRIGGER.md

 Those workflows need a modification in the server folder.

-By modifying this file you will be able to trigger those worflows.
+Modify next line to trigger those worflows :
+Trigger